Bank Lombard Odier & Co: Banking IT services

 Since 2014, the Lombard Odier Group has been offering back and middle office IT services to other banking firms, through a tool dubbed "G2".
 This tool allowed users to manage their client base and buy and sell securities on the market.
 Initially offered to six external institutions, "G2 Pro" turned to another dozen banks as clients.
 The banking IT operations were trialed in 2016 at a separate company owned by the holding company for the Lombard Odier Group.
 The bank Lombard, Odier & Cie SA is itself a client of the organisation, in the same way as the external firms that it is able to equip.
-In 2022, this branch of the Lombard Odier Group managed CHF 58 billion from third-party clients.

 Branches and international presence

 Switzerland

 The head office of Hentsch & Cie was located in Geneva from its foundation in 1796.
 The location of the headquarters has, however, moved over the centuries.
 In 1858, the Hentsch & Cie moved into the rue de la Corraterie in Maison Gallatin (built in 1708).
 This remains as the oldest head office of the Lombard Odier Group in Geneva.
 Lombard, Odier & Cie had moved to the neighbouring house the year before.
 Between 1921 and 1924, the buildings belonging to the banks Hentsch & Cie and Lombard, Odier & Cie situated on the rue de la Corraterie were both rebuilt to allow for extra floors.
 In 1957, Lombard, Odier & Cie acquired the neighbouring building at 9 rue de la Corraterie.
 Before this space was inhabited by the bank's staff, it was entirely rebuilt in line with the plans made by the architect Antoine de Saussure.
 In 1990, all the administrative services for Lombard, Odier & Cie were brought together at a property located in Lancy.
 Over the years, Lombard, Odier & Cie slowly expanded over the street, buying adjacent houses from its competitors.

-For 2024, Lombard Odier plans to build a new head office in Bellevue, in the Canton of Geneva: the building has been designed by the architectural firm Herzog & de Meuron.
-The building will have the capacity to gather together all the staff of the bank, who have been spread across five different sites within Geneva.
-A part of the original building, la Maison Gallatin will be kept, renovated, and dedicated to event organisation.
+In 2025, Lombard Odier relocated its headquarters to Bellevue, into a building designed by Herzog & de Meuron, with Rodolphe Parente responsible for the design of the client areas.
+Named 1Roof, the building received, shortly after its inauguration, the highest BREEAM certification score ever awarded in Switzerland, while Monocle praised its design and ranked it among the most beautiful buildings of 2026.
+The new headquarters brought together all of the bank's teams, which had previously been spread across five different sites in the city of Geneva.
+The firm's historic buildings in the city centre were subsequently sold.

 The Lombard Odier Group also has several branches and representative offices throughout Switzerland.
 The bank has been present in Lausanne since 1882, in Vevey and Zurich since 1989, and in Fribourg since 2008.